noahehall/theBookOfNoah/0current/databases/looker.md

 - its all about enabling developers to aggregate disparate SQL databses and surface the data mesh to biz for doing their thing
 - generates SQL queries and submits them against a database connection
 - formulates SQL queries based on a LookML project that describes the relationship between tables and columns in the database
+- fanout problem: when aggregating values after a table join (e.g. one to many) the many side of the table causes duplicate values of the one side of the table in the resulting table, because each row of the many will cause the single row of the one to be listed for each tuple

 ### terms